Power of We Project

 Our scientists had the opportunity to have deep dialogue and experience with spiritual leaders as well as resident scientists in these Indian ashrams, leading us to expand our frameworks of understanding consciousness and healing, through indigenous spiritual perspectives.
 As you can imagine, the experience was profound for our delegates.
 While in these ashrams, we were also able to conduct preliminary, cutting edge research within our “Power of We” program, which asks the question, “what happens to us as a collective, when we come together in meditation and prayer”?
 We collected synchronous brain (EEG) and heart (EKG) data on participants during group meditation and prayer activities, to explore whether or brains and hearts come into coherence during collective practice.
 We also collected data to explore possible changes in human biophotonic emission and atmospheric capacitance while in sacred, “conditioned” spaces.

-The study was recently published in the journal Explore, and is freely available and shareable on the National Library of Medicine’s PubMed site.
+The study was published in the journal Explore, and is freely available and shareable on the National Library of Medicine’s PubMed site.

 In this video, Aurelio, creative director for the SVARAM music center in Auroville, India, explains how the center creates musical instruments based on sacred and scientific principles of resonance, for the purposes of healing people with sound.